 If an investor is considering moving assets from one retirement account to another, it is important to understand the rollover process and the rules associated with it.
 This article will discuss rollover basics as well as rules associated with rollovers.
 Generally, a rollover is a tax-free transfer of assets from one retirement plan to another.
-Rollovers are permitted between most tax-deferred retirement accounts and typically do not result in taxes or penalties to the account owner if rollover rules are followed.
+Rollovers are permitted between most tax-qualified retirement accounts and typically do not result in income taxes or tax penalties to the account owner if rollover rules are followed.
 When considering a rollover, it is important to understand the difference between a direct and an indirect rollover.

 Direct rollover illustration

 Another option to move assets between retirement accounts is using an Indirect Rollover.
 With an indirect rollover, the distribution amount is made payable to the retirement account owner.
 It is then the account holder’s responsibility to deposit these assets into a receiving retirement account.
 The deposit of assets must occur no later than the 60th day after receipt of the distribution.
-Any amount that is not deposited within that time period will be subject to income tax (and the 10% distribution penalty if under age 59 ½).
+Any amount that is not deposited within that time period will be subject to income tax (and the 10% distribution penalty tax if under age 59 ½).

 Indirect rollover illustration

-It is important to note that if an indirect rollover comes from a qualified retirement plan (such as a 401(k) plan) only 80% of the distribution amount will be paid to the account owner.
-20% of the gross distribution amount will be withheld for federal income taxes.
+It is important to note that, in general, if an indirect rollover comes from a qualified retirement plan (such as a 401(k) plan) only 80% of the distribution amount will be paid to the account owner.
+20% of the taxable distribution amount will generally be withheld for federal income taxes.
 The good news is that an investor can avoid tax liability on the 20% withholding if an amount equal to the distribution is deposited, plus the 20% that was withheld.
 In other words, if the rollover account is funded with 100% of the distribution, taxes will not be paid on the 20% that was withheld and a refund for 20% will occur in the form of a tax credit when a tax return is filed.

 Note: if state withholding was applied, that amount must also be deposited into the account.